 6 National Parks Where You Have A Chance To Spot The Northern Lights

-Are you feeling regret because you missed the Northern Lights a while back?
+Are you feeling regret because you missed the Northern Lights a few months back when it was spilling across the entire USA?
 No worries, we’ve got your back!
-There are still plenty of opportunities to catch this elusive spectacle.
+There are still plenty of opportunities to catch this elusive spectacle (though you may have to leave the States).

-Because, while everyone else was busy commenting on their socials about their epic light show selfies, we were busy compiling a list of the top national parks where you can spot the aurora borealis.
+While everyone else was busy commenting on their socials about their epic light show selfies, we were busy compiling a list of the top national parks where you can spot the aurora borealis on and off throughout the year.

 And believe it or not, one of the places on this very list was glowing with colors during our visit a couple of years ago.
 So, if you’re committed to seeing those magical lights dance across the sky, these top-notch locations are your golden ticket.